 The children of Africa spell it out for the rest of the world: "WE LOVE CECIL!"
 Amelia visited the Beretta School in the Kruger National Park in August of 2015, campaigning to the littlest conservationists of the future, who are already quite convinced they will do everything in their power to protect, not hurt their lions.
 The Cecil Fund is Ark Angel's first campaign to protect future generations of Africa lions from poaching and the canned lion hunting industry.
 In 2016, Amelia was invited into the classrooms at the Baretta School where she instructed the children to draw lions, dance as lions, and make up theater about lions and poachers so that these children understand that conservation is a better long-term solutions to the crisis of poverty and poaching.
 If you love Cecil the Lion, too, please help Ark Angel educate the next generation of little lion lovers so that they grow up to be animal protectors, not poachers.Her campaign to stop canned lion hunting was also a big focus of the education program, as well as the value of conservation and living in harmony with all African animals in their native environment.
 Ark Angel's message to the children is that wild animals have great value, so if these children devote their lives to protecting Africa's animals, children can aspire to lucrative careers in the tourism industry allowing tourists from around the world to photograph lions in reverence of their beauty.
 Ark Angel offers the idea that a more productive future for everyone--animals and humans--can come into glorious manifestation when lions are shot with cameras, not guns!

 But Ark Angel needs YOUR HELP!
 This trip will not be possible without donations!
-If you love lions and want to make a difference in their future on this planet, please support Ark Angel in 2017!
+If you love lions, elephants, and mysterious Pangolin, you can make a difference in their future on this planet!
+Please support Ark Angel in 2018!

 DONATE TO ARK ANGEL NOW!